Usajid/731_assign3/README.md

 farfetched

 As you can see above, the keywords in each cluster show that the clustering process is doing a pretty reasonable job.
-Now, if we look into one of the clusters for seeing the movies in that group, we get following result:
+Now, if we look into one of the clusters for seeing the (similar) movies in that group, we get the following result:

 *Lion King, The (1994), Aladdin (1992), Snow White and the Seven Dwarfs (1937), Beauty and the Beast (1991), Pinocchio (1940), Aristocats, The (1970), Cinderella (1950), Sword in the Stone, The (1963), Mary Poppins (1964), Dumbo (1941), Pete's Dragon (1977), Alice in Wonderland (1951), Fox and the Hound, The (1981), Fantasia (1940), Honey, I Shrunk the Kids (1989), Jungle Book, The (1967), Lady and the Tramp (1955), 101 Dalmatians (One Hundred and One Dalmatians) (1961), Finding Nemo (2003)*